v-gilbert/quantumbenchmarkzoo/content/protocols/randomized/quantum-volume.md

 # Quantum Volume protocol

 The Quantum Volume (QV) {% cite bishop2017quantum cross2019validating %} is a benchmarking protocol used to measure the ability of circuit-based quantum computers to simulate quantum circuits.
 This protocol gathers in a single metric number, the maximum width and depth that a quantum computer can successfully implement.
 A quantum computer has to sucessfully solve the <a href="{{ hog.url | prepend: site.baseurl }}" target="_blank">Heavy Output Generation (HOG) problem  {% cite aaronson2016complexity %} of size $$n$$ to validate a quantum volume of size $$2^n$$.
+This is done by obtaining an average heavy ouput frequency greater than $$2/3$$ with a 2-sigma confidence.

 Receipe for a Quantum Volume Experiment:
 - Choose a number $$n$$ as the width of the circuit (i.e., number of qubits in the circuit).